-Vice Media sales and marketing director Jamie Brewer says his team has an internal mantra they try to apply regardless of what type of content they’re producing.
+Vice Media’s sales and marketing director Jamie Brewer says his team has an internal mantra that they try to apply regardless of what type of content they’re producing.
 “We always tell each other, ‘don’t be shitty,’” he says.
-And recently he's put this mantra to the test in a three-part documentary series for Steinlager's new beer, Tokyo Dry.
+And recently he’s put this mantra to the test in a three-part documentary series for Tokyo Dry.

 Earlier this year, Speight’s introduced Kiwis to Little Henry, the not-so-little Kiwi bloke who gathered his friends together to build a glorious shed featuring masculine decor, a dartboard and pull-out barbecue.
 This ad no doubt created envy in the hearts of many loyal Speight’s drinkers and the brand has now responded by launching an online competition that will give ten* lucky Kiwis a similarly legendary shed.